CaiGroup/SeqFISHSyndromeDecoding.jl/README.md

 <pre> <code> add . </code> </pre>

 and press enter.
-Exit the Julia package manager by pressing the delete key.
+Exit the Julia package manager by pressing the backspace key.

 A third installation is to type from a regular julia session:
 ```